MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-teams-app-light-box-view.md

 # Designing lightbox for your Microsoft Teams app

-A lightbox is a content display that disables the page layout behind it to highlight important information, which is uneditable and non-interactive content.

-Lightbox view lets users glimpse media content — like images, videos, audio files, documents, PDFs in a large surface on top of the main Teams window.
-Lightbox component is intended for the quick glance for review, understanding, or gut-check.
-It doesn’t permit actions for editing or collaborating with others.
+The lightbox is a display component that emphasizes important information by deactivating the page layout behind it.
+Information in the lightbox is non-editable and non-interactive.
+The lightbox view enables users to preview media content, including images, videos, audio files, documents, and PDFs, on a large surface over the main Teams window.

+The lightbox component is designed for quick reviews, understanding, or verification.
+It don't support actions for editing or collaboration.
-Most common filetypes will likely be: images, short PDF or docs, short video clips.
-Users can pop out the Lightbox in the new Teams child window or directly open in a native app or browser.
+The most frequently used file types in the lightbox are images, short PDFs or documents, and short video clips.

+Users can initiate the lightbox in a new Teams child window or open it directly in a native app or browser.

 # [Desktop](#tab/desktop)